 Exporting facilitates business growth by making new markets accessible.
 There are many regulations governing the export of items- whether they be goods, software, or technology- outside of the U.S., the re-export of U.S.-manufactured items from one country to another, and even the sharing of controlled technology with non-U.S. citizens within the United States.
 There are also restrictions on sharing certain items or technology with restricted persons, countries, or for restricted purposes.

 Life science and biopharmaceutical companies routinely use materials that are controlled for export.
 They may also do R&D with these controlled materials, leading to the formation of controlled technology used to manufacture or use these goods.
 We use our experience to identify controlled materials and technology, determine their Export Control Classification Numbers (ECCNs), and develop practical ways to stay compliant with the export of goods and the sharing and storage of controlled technology that work for your business.

 Whether you would like the analysis of a particular material or the review of a research program or group of goods, we can help.

-Chemical and life science companies operate in a highly regulated, complex environment, with trade regulations being one aspect in this complexity.
+Chemical and life science companies operate in a highly regulated, complex environment, with trade regulations being one aspect of this complexity.
 In addition to classifications for import and export, there are also requirements set by partner government agencies related to the specific product being imported.
-For companies in this space, these requirements may be set by health authorities such as the FDA, and authorities related to agriculture, wildlife, and plants such as the United States Department of Agriculture (USDA) or Fish and Wildlife Service (FWS).
+For companies in this space, these requirements may be set by health authorities such as the FDA, or authorities related to agriculture, wildlife, and plants such as the United States Department of Agriculture (USDA) or Fish and Wildlife Service (FWS).

 Whether your company needs to know the requirements for a specific transaction or a review of a project or workstream, we can help.